PVE 8 GPU passthrough

 In the VM, run:

-line is present, it means kernel module (i.e. driver) has been loaded for the graphics card.
-Note the one withKernel driver in use: bochs-drm
+Kernel driver in useline is present, it means kernel module (i.e. driver) has been loaded for the graphics card.
+Note the one withKernel driver in use: bochs-drmis the virtual graphics card, not the passthrough one.

 Check if the VBIOS rom has been correctly loaded in the VM